WinsonTruong/police/README.md

 **Some Observations**
 1. The F1 Score seems to hover around (0.5, 0.58).
 While this isn't the highest ideal score, we can see that adding 'Appearance' helps by about 0.05 and 'Context' features by about 0.01.
 While my model doesn't account for all latent variables, **officers are classifying primarily based on race.**
 2. In terms of the F1 Score, the Logistic LASSO outperforms the other 3 models in the 'Race' and 'Context' feature sets.
 3. Given all our models and datasets, the FDR approximately ranges from (0.36,  0.43).
 That means our models predicts that officers are frisking individuals on **un**-reasonable suspicion about 40% of the time.
+Read more about the [future studies here](https://www.notion.so/winsontruong/Conclusion-ae24f3b9aa0b4b678eadc2375c39c578)!